Family-centered Prenatal Care, Hospital Birth, and VBAC

 Here at Fika, we believe in the power of choice and want you to give birth where you and your support team feel the safest.

-We have privileges at Oishei Children's Hospital, and will be there to support you each step of the way, from 24/7 on call availability from the moment you hire us through the labor & birth and the first few weeks postpartum.
+Select midwives have admitting privileges at area hospitals and will be there to support you each step of the way, from 24/7 on call availability from the moment you hire us through the labor & birth and the first few weeks postpartum.

 Regardless of chosen birth location, we provide highly specialized attention and support for physiologic birth throughout your labor.